 Simplify your planning with this map and trip builder

 Use this interactive map to help you see where several of the free things listed above are located.
 Then build your trip with this easy-to-use online planner, adding where you want to visit, what you want to do and where you plan to stay and eat.
-You can then review or change your schedule and share it with others too.
+You can then review or change your schedule and share it with others.

 Wherever you stay in the U.P., you’re close to free winter fun